LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Sessions/Session 9 - Return to Brokvar.md

 ![[Circe_Token.png]]

 Sat behind the heavy desk, the dark haired woman smiles at the 7 of you, gesturing for you to join her at her desk at which a large comfy couch in the middle of the room was facing.
-After observing you all cross the room, the woman introduces herself as Missy, ex
+After observing you all cross the room, the woman introduces herself as Missy, explaining that she is Elaine's proprietor and has been looking forward to your arrival.
+Turning first to Rolbam and Mazikeen, she expresses interest, querying as to their origin - they alone were unex